ncc-brain/PyNeon/README.md

 PyNeon is a lightweight Python package designed to streamline the processing and analysis of multimodal data from the
 [Neon eye-tracking system](https://pupil-labs.com/products/neon)
-(Pupil Labs GmbH) or .
+(Pupil Labs GmbH).
 This community-driven effort provides a versatile set of tools to work with Neon's rich data, including gaze, eye states, IMU, video, events, and more.

-PyNeon supports both **native** (data stored in the comapnion device) and [**Pupil Cloud**](https://cloud.pupil-labs.com/) data formats.
+PyNeon supports both **native** (data stored in the companion device) and [**Pupil Cloud**](https://cloud.pupil-labs.com/) data formats.
 We want to acknowledge the [`pupil-labs/pl-neon-recording`](https://github.com/pupil-labs/pl-neon-recording/) project, which inspired the design of PyNeon.

 Documentation for PyNeon is available at <https://ncc-brain.github.io/PyNeon/> which includes detailed references for classes and functions, as well as step-by-step tutorials presented as Jupyter notebooks.